-Visiting Japan can be expensive, so here’s one way to cut costs.
+Visiting Japan can be expensive, so here’s how to cut costs.

 For ages, internet cafes have been a viable option for budget travellers visiting Japan.
 (Heck, I wrote about one chain of Japanese net cafes back in 2004 as an option for backpackers.)